15 Minute Ground Beef and Refried Bean Tostadas Recipe

 1. Heat a large skillet over medium high heat.

-2. Add the ground beef, onion, and garlic and brown until ground beef is no longer pink.
-Reduce heat to medium.
+2. Add the ground beef, onion, and garlic and cook until ground beef is crumbled, browned and no longer pink.
+Drain excess grease if needed, then, reduce heat to medium.

 3. Stir in the cumin, chili powder and pepper.
 Then add refried beans.
 Stir to combine and heat through, about 4-5 minutes.